AdobeDocs/commerce-admin.en/help/content-design/aem-assets-setup-synchronization.md

 The Asset Rules Engine Service (ARES) is a multi-tenant service that integrates AEM Assets with Adobe Commerce.
 This service synchronizes assets between Adobe Commerce and Experience Manager.
 The ARES service automatically matches assets in AEM to products in Adobe Commerce based on SKU or other key attributes.
 It also ensures that the latest product assets and variations are always available on the ecommerce site.

-To set up the service, you need to register your tenant ID using the ARES GraphQL API and select the matching strategy for synchronizing assets.
+To set up the service, you need to register your tenant ID using the ARES GraphQL API and select the matching rule for synchronizing assets.

+## Choose a matching strategy

+Before you can register your tenant, determine the matching strategy for synchronizing assets between Adobe Commerce and AEM Assets.

+- **MatchBySku**-This is the default matching rule that matches assets based on the Stock Keeping Unit (SKU) of the product.
+The SKU is a unique identifier for each product, and this rule ensures that images and other assets are correctly associated with their corresponding products by matching the SKU in the asset metadata with the SKU in the Commerce catalog.

+- **ExternalMatcher**–This matching rule is for more complex scenarios or specific business requirements that require custom matching logic.
+To use this rule, you must have custom code implemented in Adobe Developer App Builder that defines how assets are matched with products.
+[Add link to separate topic with more info].

 ## Register a tenant